kgyrtkirk/druid/.github/BENCHMARKING.md

 **`.github/scripts/push_benchmark_results`**
 - Takes one or more JSON result files as arguments
-- Calls `upload_benchmark_results` for each file
-- Prints comparison URLs for all uploaded results

-**`.github/scripts/upload_benchmark_results`**
-- Takes a single JSON file as argument
-- Derives suite name from JSON filename
 - Requires `.druid-bench` repository to be checked out (by workflow)
 - Errors if repository not found
+- For each file:
+  - Derives suite name from path
-- Stores JSON file in `benchmark-results/{suite-name}/{commit-sha}.json`
+  - Copies to `benchmark-results/{suite-name}/{commit-sha}.json`
-- Creates/updates branch symlink (if `BRANCH_NAME` is set)
+  - Creates/updates branch symlink (if `BRANCH_NAME` is set, only on fast-forward)
-- Only updates symlink on fast-forward (checks ancestry)
+- Makes single commit with all changes
-- Pushes to the separate benchmark repository
+- Pushes to the benchmark repository
+- Prints comparison URLs for all suites

 **`.github/benchmarks/splexpr`**
 - Runs JMH benchmarks for SPL expressions